SupeRuier/awesome-active-learning/contents/practical_considerations.md

 However, when the scale is very large, the evaluation process would be costly.

 Works:
 - Hashing hyperplane queries to near points with applications to large-scale active learning [2010, NeurIPS]: We consider the problem of retrieving the database points nearest to a given hyperplane query without exhaustively scanning the database.
-(85)
-- Scaling Up Crowd-Sourcing to Very Large Datasets: A Case for Active Learning [2014, VLDB]: (161)
+- Scaling Up Crowd-Sourcing to Very Large Datasets: A Case for Active Learning [2014, VLDB]
 - Scalable active learning for multiclass image classification [2012, TPAMI]: Use locality sensitive hashing to provide a very fast approximation to active learning, which gives sublinear time scaling, allowing application to very large datasets.
-(107)
 - Scalable Active Learning by Approximated Error Reduction [2018, KDD]: Enable an eﬃcient estimation of the error reduction without re-inferring labels of massive data points.
-Also utilize a hierarchical anchor graph to construct a small candidate set, which allows us to further accelerate the AER estimation.(8)
+Also utilize a hierarchical anchor graph to construct a small candidate set, which allows us to further accelerate the AER estimation.
 - Quantum speedup for pool-based active learning [2019, QIP]
 - Low-resource Interactive Active Labeling for Fine-tuning Language Models [2022, EMNLP]: Pre random select.
+- Bad Students Make Great Teachers: Active Learning Accelerates Large-Scale Visual Understanding [2023]

 ## Oracle idle issue